HOME Hokkaido Hokkaido Asahikawa Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 ▲ Asahikawa Soy Sauce Hormone Ramen.
 Is comparable to the mini soy sauce ramen but packs a complete different taste!

-So, with 8 shops in this village providing this option of "Asahikawa Soy Sauce Hormone Ramen" along with Asahikawa Ramen are considered to be the soul foods of the area.
+In this ramen village, eight shops offer "Asahikawa Soy Sauce Hormone Ramen" alongside the classic Asahikawa Ramen, both considered to be the soul foods of the region.

 ▲ This pork based dish with the flavors of soy sauce are quite enticing to the eyes